Emergency Pediatric Care In La Porte / Baytown, TX

 Seizure in a Child

-Any seizure, whether it’s a first episode, needs emergency evaluation to confirm the cause, rule out serious underlying issues and ensure your child is stable.
+Any seizure, even a first episode, requires emergency pediatric care to confirm the cause, rule out serious underlying issues, and ensure your child is stable.

 4